 The article contends that recently reported e-bike fires in New York City have “caught the industry’s attention and shined a brighter light on the topic of battery safety.”
 Weird, because I’ve been posting about potential fire problems for years.
 Pedego recalled EVERY e-bike they had sold up to 2015 due to potential fire hazard.
 How can BRAIN claim the “industry” is just taking notice?

-The article continues to go off the rails by quoting “some of the industry’s leading experts” blaming fake news on over reporting e-bike fires.
-Note that BRAIN credited “industry experts” to this statement because they are either lazy journalists or no industry expert would agree to be quoted saying something so defensive and clueless.
-Claiming that two reported e-bikes fires were really scooter fires somehow doesn’t make me feel a lot more confident about the e-bikes in my garage or in industry experts.
+The article continues to go off the rails by quoting anonymous industry experts who blame fake news on the over reporting of e-bike fires.
+Note that BRAIN credits anonymous “industry experts” to this statement because BRAIN journalists are either lazy or no expert would agree to be quoted saying something so defensive and clueless.
+Claiming that two reported e-bikes fires were really scooter fires somehow doesn’t make me feel more confident about the e-bikes in my garage (or in nameless industry experts).
 There are plenty of accurate news reports on e-bike fires.
-Sure, scooters have a problem, but that doesn’t make the e-bike problem go away.
+Sure, scooters have a problem, but that doesn’t lessen the e-bike problem.

 When the article does quote a real person, it is a doozie.
-Larry Pizzi, who leads the PeopleForBikes e-bike committee, blames “low-priced vehicles coming from “rogue” importers.”
-I guess it slipped Larry’s memory that Specialized, Santa Cruz and Pedego have all had e-bike recalls due to potential fire hazards.
+Larry Pizzi, who leads the PeopleForBikes e-bike committee, blames “low-priced vehicles coming from ‘rogue’ importers.”
+I guess it slipped Larry’s memory that Specialized, Santa Cruz, Ancheer and Pedego have all had e-bike recalls due to potential fire hazards.
+These are well-established brands, not rogue importers.
 Deflecting a problem to other products seems like the worst response from an industry that has a documented problem.

 I recommend that Bicycle Retailer And Industry News remove the article.
 It will only come back to embarrass the publication and those “industry experts” who contributed to it.

 Buying decision: The last e-bike I purchased was an easy decision.
 The Trek Verve model, powered by Bosch, is UL certified.
 Why would you spend more (or less) on an e-bike that isn’t third-party certified?
-Even with UL certification, I always charge the battery on an outside patio and keep track of the charging on my phone.
+Even with UL certification, I always charge the battery on the patio and keep track of the charging time on my phone.